facebookresearch/simmc2/model/mm_dst/README.md

 Please check the [task input](./TASK_INPUTS.md) file for a full description of inputs for each subtask.

+If you would like to use any other external resources, please consult with the track organizers (simmc@fb.com).
+Generally, we allow the use of publicly available pre-trained language models, such as BERT, GPT-2, etc.

 For more details on the task definition and the baseline models we provide, please refer to our SIMMC 2 paper: